trifectatechfoundation/teach-rs/README.md

 #### Thanks

 Teach-rs grew out of internal course material used at Tweede Golf.
-It became much more than that, which is in no small part due to the motivation by and time invested by [@hdoordt](https://github.com/hdoordt).
+It became much more than that, which is in no small part due to the motivation of and time invested by [@hdoordt](https://github.com/hdoordt).

 We thank the former students of Slovak University of Technology (STU) in Bratislava who took part in our trial run of this course material in 2023.